 Tips for Choosing a Hallway Rug

 Make sure to leave at least 4 inches (10 centimeters) on either side of the rug between the edge of the ruge and the wall.
 If your rug backs up to or runs under a doorway, the height of the doors and the direction in which they open also influence which ruge to choose, both in size and weave pattern.

 For even more personalized rug tips, reach out to us at email@example.com.
-All Mantara rugs are completely customizable and our design team can help you choose the best texture, color, design and rug size for your space.
+Our design team can help you choose the best texture, color, design and rug size for your space.
 We’ll work together with you to create a harmonious environment for your home, office, or event space.